Seattle Erb’s Palsy Attorney

 - We care about what happens to clients.
 Erb’s palsy can be a serious condition.
 We want our clients to recover the compensation they need to move forward after a medical malpractice birth injury.
 We bring compassion to every case.

 - We have experience.
-Our trusted personal injury lawyers in Seattle have years of combined experience handling all types of birth injury claims.
+Our Seattle personal injury lawyers have years of combined experience handling all types of birth injury claims.
 We have a proven track record of settlements and verdicts in this practice area and are not afraid to take cases to court.

 - We only charge if we win.
 Our firm knows your family is already under enough financial strain.
 We advance the costs to keep your claim moving forward.
 You will only pay our fees if we secure you a monetary settlement or jury verdict.